bomeara/DarwinDay/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_3vn_5FLees?start=86" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Due to covid, we will not be co-hosting the annual Darwin's birthday party with the McClung museum, and our fantastic Darwin and Wallace puppets will remain safely at home.
+But they will return in 2022!

 # 2020: Keynote [Dr. Jessica Ware](https://www.newark.rutgers.edu/about-us/have-you-met-rutgers-newark/jessica-ware)

 Here is a talk by Dr. Ware at the March for Science: